 Better known as the flight-or-fight response, it is a very important survival mechanism and we all have it.
 It’s the physiological response that accompanies negative emotions to prepare us to fight anything that is threatening our well-being or to run away from such dangerous situations.
-Although the flight-or-fight response is primarily built in for physical threats, like if a bear or a robber attacked us, after many years of human evolution, our brains don’t really know the difference between physical threats and emotional threats such as the ones caused by a fight with a loved one, the news of a painful betrayal, or stimuli that remind us of some childhood or past trauma.
+Although the flight-or-fight response is primarily built in for physical threats like if a bear or a robber attacked us, after many years of human evolution this response has taken a shift.
+Most of the time our brains don’t really know the difference between physical threats and emotional threats, such as the ones caused by a fight with a loved one, the news of a painful betrayal, or stimuli that remind us of some childhood or past trauma.

 How does this relate to an overachiever?

 Well, the overachievement traits didn’t just happen overnight.
-Part of it is genetic, part of it is modeled, part of it is taught.
-That pretty much means that an overachiever has at least one parent who’s an overachiever who passed on the temperament genetically (those are your personality tendencies, high strung vs. laid back), and then modeled an overachieving lifestyle, and then taught and pushed the child to overachieve.
+Part of it is genetic, part of it is modeled and part of it is taught.
+That pretty much means that an overachiever has at least one parent who’s an overachiever that has passed on the temperament genetically (those are your personality tendencies, high strung vs. laid back), and then modeled an overachieving lifestyle, and then taught and pushed the child to overachieve.

 A history of disapproval and constant messaging that you are not good enough molds the brain to be in constant alert.

 Fear improves memory as the senses become hyperaware.
 These emotional memories are deeply stored in a small but powerful part of the brain, called the amygdala.
 I say “deeply” because they leave our full awareness and become part of our subconscious.
 They don’t leave our brain, we are just not aware of them.
 But they are there and they often come out as a fight-or-flight response when we are around our overachieving parents at the Thanksgiving dinner table.